-This Environmental Report, alongside Regulation 14 consultation responses, will inform plan finalisation.
+A previous iteration of this Environmental Report, alongside Regulation 14 consultation responses, has informed plan finalisation.

 Appendix B The scope of the SEA

 Introduction

 This appendix presents additional information on the SEA scope, namely key issues under each of the SEA framework headings.
 As set out in the Scoping Report, these key issues were identified following a review of the context and baseline.